TymonM/PizzaBoy/JOURNAL.md

 ### Rendering the items
 I added a `OrderItemRenderer` class, which is responsible for rendering an `OrderItem`.
 This is used by the `OrderRenderer` to render all the items in an `Order`.
 This is what it looks like:
 ![A simple order with the items also rendered](images/journal/render_order_items.png)

+### Formatting the prices nicely
+All those zeros after the decimal point are not very nice.
+I added a [src/utils/utils.h](src/utils/utils.h) file, which contains a `formatPrice` function, which formats a price to two decimal places.
+This is used in the `OrderItemRenderer` and `OrderRenderer` to format the prices nicely (as `$10.00`).
+I also tested it in [tests/test_utils.cpp](tests/test_utils.cpp).